RogerMirMin/RogerMirMin/README.md

 - 🌱 I’m currently **diving deeper into my knowledge of Angular and learning NodeJS**

-- 👨‍💻 All of my projects are available at [rogermiret/portfolio.com](rogermiret/frontend.com)

 - 📫 How to reach me **r.mir.min@gmail.com**

 <h3 align="left">Connect with me:</h3>